eficode-academy/helm-katas/create-a-helm-chart.md

 ## Food for Thought

-In this exercise we created a single Helm chart for the complete application even though its based on three microservices.
+In this exercise we created a single Helm chart for the complete application even though it is based on three microservices.
 When would it make sense to have a Helm chart for each microservice?